Overview of oxygen sources

 - O2 concentration: 93% ± 3, though concentration can drop <80% for overtaxed or malfunctioning plants

 - Distribution: Stationary.
-Can be installed at clinical site with oxygen delivered to patient care areas via wall piping or cylinders
+Can be installed at clinical site with oxygen delivered to patient care areas via medical gas piping systems or cylinders

 - Capacity: wide range of flows depending on manufacturer specifications (0.5 – 200 Nm3/hr) (8-2,500 liters per minute) (VSA plants 50-3,100 Nm3/hr at 5 psig)

-- Pressure: Output is intermediate pressure oxygen (3-6 bar) which is either delivered directly via wall piping (3-6 bar) or compressed further (~137 bar) to fill oxygen cylinders.
+- Pressure: Output is intermediate pressure oxygen (3-6 bar) which is either delivered directly via medical gas piping systems (3-6 bar) or compressed further (~137 bar) to fill oxygen cylinders.

 - Costs: high initial costs for installation and infrastructure, though ongoing costs can be low